japila-books/apache-spark-internals/docs/kubernetes/Client.md

 # Client

-`Client` submits a Spark application to run on Kubernetes by creating the driver pod and starting a watcher that monitors and logs the application status.
+`Client` submits a Spark application to [run on Kubernetes](#run) (by creating the driver pod and starting a watcher that monitors and logs the application status).

 ## Creating Instance